irmir/app-weather-forecast/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App

+Simple application written with react, redux, react-thunk.
+To launch this app on you localhost, clone this repo, run <code>npm install</code> from root folder, and from /backend folder. then run <code>npm start</code> in both folders.
+You should also have mongodb up and running.

+Screenshots:
 ## Available Scripts

 In the project directory, you can run: